-We identified coverage policies for SCT for ALL from Aetna, Anthem, Cigna, UHC, and BSCA.43-47 Humana's policy does not provide publicly available criteria for coverage, but instead provides a hotline for members to call for information.
+We identified coverage policies for SCT for ALL from Aetna, Anthem, Cigna, UHC, and BSCA.^{62,64-67} Humana's policy does not provide publicly available criteria for coverage, but instead provides a hotline for members to call for information.
+We were unable to locate a publicly-available policy from Kaiser Permanente.

-With the exception of Aetna, all plans covered allo-SCT during the first remission for pediatric patients with risk factors that indicate a high risk for relapse, or during second or subsequent remission regardless of risk factors.
-Risk factors were largely similar across payers, and included Ph+ status, inadequate response to conditioning chemotherapy assessed at either four or six weeks depending on the payer, extramedullary disease, hypodiploidy (45 or fewer chromosomes), among other criteria.
-Aetna considered allo-SCT medically necessary for patients with ALL meeting the transplanting institution's selection criteria.
-If the institution does not have such criteria, Aetna considers allo-SCT medically necessary for ALL including primary refractory ALL, but not for patients in refractory relapse (i.e., patients with relapsed disease that is unresponsive to three or more months of chemotherapy).

-Coverage of allo-SCT performed during relapse varied, with Aetna covering the therapy for patients except those in refractory relapse; Anthem covering allo-SCT during any relapse; Cigna covering it for patients with late marrow relapses and high tumor load, or for patients with T-cell lineage ALL and marrow relapse; and Health Net not covering the therapy for patients in relapse.
+With the exception of Aetna, all plans cover allo-SCT during the first remission for pediatric patients with high-risk factors for relapse, or during second or subsequent remission regardless of risk.
+Risk factors are largely similar across payers, and include Ph+ status, inadequate response to conditioning chemotherapy assessed at either four or six weeks depending on the payer, extramedullary disease, and hypodiploidy (45 or fewer chromosomes) among other criteria.
+Aetna considers allo-SCT medically necessary for patients with ALL meeting the transplanting institution's selection criteria.
+If the institution does not have such criteria, Aetna considers allo-SCT medically necessary for treatment of ALL including primary refractory ALL, but not for patients in refractory relapse (i.e., patients with relapsed disease that is unresponsive to three or more months of chemotherapy).
+Coverage of allo-SCT performed during relapse varies, with Aetna covering the therapy for patients except those in refractory relapse; Anthem covering allo-SCT during any relapse; and Cigna covering it for patients with late marrow relapses and high tumor load, or for patients with T-cell lineage ALL and marrow relapse.
 Policies from the other commercial payers did not include information on this circumstance.
+Anthem covers repeat allo-SCT in cases of primary graft failure or failure to engraft, Cigna when a relapse occurs more than six months after the initial allo-SCT, and UHC after primary or secondary graft failure and relapse.
+Policies from other payers did not specify how repeat transplants would be considered.

 BSCA covers auto-SCT's use in children with ALL with high risk factors during first remission, for children at any risk level during the second or subsequent relapse, and to treat relapsed ALL after a prior auto-SCT.
-Among the other payers, coverage for auto-SCT was more limited.
-UHC and Health Net note that auto-SCT may be indicated for adult patients for whom no allogeneic donor is available.
+Among the other payers, coverage for auto-SCT is more limited.
 Aetna and Anthem consider auto-SCT to be investigational for patients with ALL.
 Cigna's policy did not contain criteria pertaining to auto-SCT.